New Hampshire Route 115: New Hampshire Route 115A

 New Hampshire Route 115A (abbreviated NH 115A) is a 4.128 mi north–south state highway in Coos County, New Hampshire.
 The southern terminus of the road is at New Hampshire Route 115 south of Jefferson at Old Cherry Mountain Road.
 The northern terminus of NH 115A is at U.S. Route 2 in Jefferson at the Old Corner Store.

 New Hampshire Route 115B

-New Hampshire Route 115B (abbreviated NH 115B) is the designation for an east–west connector between New Hampshire Route 115 and New Hampshire Route 115A, along the Israel River in Jefferson.
-NH 115B was part of NH 115 prior to the southerly relocation and improvement of that route.
+New Hampshire Route 115B (abbreviated NH 115B) was the designation for an east–west connector between New Hampshire Route 115 and New Hampshire Route 115A, along the Israel River in Jefferson.
+Former NH 115B was part of NH 115 prior to the southerly relocation and improvement of that route.

-NH 115B, also known as Israel's River Road, is approximately 1.5 mi long and continues across NH 115 as Valley Road, once the main route from Jefferson to Randolph and beyond.
+NH 115B, also known as Israel's River Road, was approximately 1.5 mi long and continues across NH 115 as Valley Road, once the main route from Jefferson to Randolph and beyond.
 An RV campsite is located along this road.